 Lights, Batteries and Electronics

-- Fluorescent light bulbs and tubes ("old school" incandescent bulbs can be thrown in the trash.)
+- Fluorescent light bulbs and tubes ("old school" incandescent bulbs can be thrown in the trash.).
+Remember that LED light bulbs and holiday light strands are considered hazardous waste and must be disposed of properly.

 - Batteries of all types and sizes, AAA, AA, C, D, button cell, 9-volt, etc., both rechargeable and single use, as well as lead-acid batteries such as car batteries